 Applicants will need to meet the ETIAS requirements for Poland, complete the online form, and pay a fee using a credit or debit card.
 ETIAS will allow visitors to travel to Poland and all of the other countries in the Schengen Area.

 Poland has become one of the most popular destinations in Europe for city breaks.
 The two largest cities, Krakow and Warsaw, receive over 18 million visitors each year.
 They are renowned for their medieval architecture, shopping and nightlife, and fascinating historical sites.

-Poland joined the EU in 2004 though efforts to become a member began in 1988.
-It is a land-locked country which shares borders with Germany, Russia, Lithuania, Ukraine, Slovakia, the Czech Republic, and Belarus.
+Poland joined the EU and the Schengen Area in 2004 though efforts to become a member began in 1988.
+It is a country which shares borders with Germany, Russia, Lithuania, Ukraine, Slovakia, the Czech Republic, and Belarus.